ginigangadharan/sitev2/_posts/2023-04-20-Why-ChatGPT-is-Not-Ideal-for-Generating-Ansible-Playbooks.md

 ---

 <p>While ChatGPT is a powerful language model that can understand and generate natural language, it is not a perfect fit for writing Ansible playbooks.
 Here are some reasons why:</p>
-<p>The post <a href="https://www.techbeatly.com/why-chatgpt-is-not-ideal-for-generating-ansible-playbooks/" rel="nofollow">Why ChatGPT is Not Ideal for Generating Ansible Playbooks</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/why-chatgpt-is-not-ideal-for-generating-ansible-playbooks/">Why ChatGPT is Not Ideal for Generating Ansible Playbooks</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Why ChatGPT is Not Ideal for Generating Ansible Playbooks](https://www.techbeatly.com/why-chatgpt-is-not-ideal-for-generating-ansible-playbooks/).